gaulinsoft/jTypes/README.md

 at-symbol => `@date`

-...suppresses errors when `jTypes.strict = true`
+suppresses errors when `jTypes.strict = true`

 ### Strict Constraints

-...requires `jTypes.strict = true` to enable, throws errors when a value is set that does not match the type of the constraint or !== `null` (which cannot be applied to constraints with the coerce modifier)
+require `jTypes.strict = true`, throw errors when a value is set that does not match the type of the constraint or !== `null` (which cannot be applied to constraints with the coerce modifier)

 ## Namespaces